 Mining capital (equipment) and operating expenditures (energy bills) are usually paid in fiat, while rewards are usually paid in cryptocurrency, which is subject to cryptocurrency market conditions and fluctuations.

-Final Words – Should You Start Mining Bitcoin?
+Final Words — Is Mining Bitcoin Worth It?

-Cryptocurrency miners play a crucial, indispensable role in running Proof of Work (PoW) blockchains, validating transactions, and securing networks.
-Mining has evolved over the years in terms of both equipment, difficulty, rewards, and techniques, including the use of mining pools.
+Cryptocurrency miners play a crucial, indispensable role in running PoW blockchains, validating transactions, and securing networks.
+Mining has evolved over the years in terms of equipment, difficulty, rewards, and techniques, including the use of mining pools.
 Every time someone submits a transaction on a PoW network (like Bitcoin), a miner behind the scenes has their equipment working hard to validate and include the relevant transaction in the next block.

 Due Diligence and Do Your Own Research